fedeizzo/camera-pose-estimation/README.md

 ```

 ### Data folder structure
-Given a video, the final folder specificied by `OUTPUT_PATH` should present the following structure:
+Given a video, the final folder specified by `OUTPUT_PATH` should present the following structure:
 ```bash
  .
 ├──  imgs